qgis/QGIS-Documentation/docs/user_manual/expressions/expression.rst

 With the :guilabel:`Function Editor` tab, you are able to write your own functions in Python language.
 This provides a handy and comfortable way to address particular needs that would not be covered by the predefined functions.
+This also allows you to create and manage custom expressions for use in QGIS projects.

 .. _figure_expression_function: